 A Rough Start for Nespresso

 While Favre created a prototype featuring his new method, the team at Nestle wasn’t overly impressed with the idea.
-While Eric Favre’s goal was to bring espresso into shops, businesses, and homes, Nestle’s goal was to focus on their new instant coffee that was causing a craze nationwide.
+While Eric Favre’s goal was to bring espresso into shops, businesses, and homes, Nestle’s goal was to focus on its new instant coffee which was causing a craze nationwide.

 Favre’s idea of using a capsule to aerate coffee for espresso didn’t get a chance to show itself to the world until 1986 when the director of Nestle gave the go-ahead to Nespresso to launch a subsidiary company.
 With a lot of hard work, Favre’s first capsules hit the market the same year.